Jan 23, 2020 11:00:00 AM / by John Duval

 The cost-per-hire metric tells you how much your organization spends to fill each position.
 Knowing your cost per hire is helpful for future workforce planning and budgeting, and it can tell you if you’re spending more or less than you think you should.

 Calculate your cost per hire by dividing the total cost of your hiring process by the number of new employees.
 Be sure to include the following hiring costs:

 - Careers page maintenance fees

 3. Diversity Hiring Rate

 When you hire, you want to know how many hires are women or from underrepresented groups.
 Knowing your diversity hiring rate is helpful for company-wide EEO and diversity reporting, and it also gives you an overall sense of your ability to attract a diverse talent pool.
-To calculate this metric, divide the number of female or minority hires by the total number of hires.
+To calculate this metric, divide the number of hires that meet your DEI goals by the total number of hires.

 4. Voluntary Turnover Rate